Luzon striped babbler

 The Luzon striped babbler (Zosterornis striatus) is a species of bird in the family Zosteropidae.
+It is one of the four striped babblers along with the Negros striped babbler, Panay striped babbler and Palawan striped babbler.
 It is endemic to the Philippines, where it is only found in northern Luzon and in Bataan.
 Its natural habitat is tropical moist lowland forest.
 It is threatened by habitat loss.

-Description
+Description and taxomy

 EBird describes the bird as "A fairly small bird.
 Rufous-brown on the wings, back, and tail, with a gray head, heavily-streaked pale underparts, and a black face and moustache stripe.
 Often found in mixed-species flocks.
 Somewhat similar to Stripe-headed rhabdornis and Grand rhabdornis, but smaller, with a white eye-ring rather than a black band through the eye.
 Voice includes a loud rattling trill and various quiet chips and squeals."

+It is differentiated from the three other striped babblers namely, the Palawan striped babbler, Panay striped babbler and the Negros striped babbler, by its heavy black streaking on its belly, gray face with a distinct striped moustache and faint eyering.

+Ecology and behavior

+Feeds on berries, small fruits and insects.
+Found singly, in pairs and small parties but is most often seen in mixed species flocks with other small forest birds like Golden-crowned babbler, Blue-headed fantail, Rufous paradise flycatcher, Lemon-throated leaf warbler, Yellow-wattled bulbul, white-eyes, sunbirds and flowerpeckers.
+Forages in all levels but is usually seen in the understorey where it methodically gleans on leaves searching for insects.

+Almost nothing is known about its breeding habits.
+In May, two birds were seen returning to berries believed to have been feeding a chick.
+Otherwise, mating habits, nest and fledgling stages all completely unknown.